wp-graphql/wp-graphql-woocommerce/docs/using-customer-data-and-mutations.md

 ![Account details screenshot](images/account-details-screenshot.png)

 In this code, we're using the `updateCustomer` to execute our `updateCustomer` mutation when the form is submitted again.
 The logic pattern here is pretty identical to the `Addresses` page.
-You'll notice the continued lack of sophiscated with no little to no error handling.
+You'll notice the continued lack of sophistication, with no little to no error handling.
 This is done to keep noise out these code samples.
 You, the reader, should consider these samples incomplete until you've included proper error handling.

 ## Where's the rest of the application?

-With this the account pages are feature-complete sans some error-handling.
-You'll note there is a lack of error handling in the `SessionProvider` as well, consider it homework.
+With this the account pages are feature-complete minus some error-handling.
+You'll note there is a lack of error handling in the `SessionProvider`, as well.
+Consider it homework.

 I'll also reiterate that I left out anything pertaining the application structure like navigation bars and the application root.
 That is because I wanted these code samples to be as framework-agnostic as possible.
 This is also not quite a WooCommerce clone because it's missing the `Add Payment Methods` page.
-Implementing page is a lot like this page would be identical to `orders` page except the fields to be mapped to the listing are `customer.availablePaymentMethodsCC` or `customer.availablePaymentMethodsEC` instead of `customer.orders`.
+Implementing this page would be identical to the `orders` page, except the fields to be mapped to the listing are `customer.availablePaymentMethodsCC` or `customer.availablePaymentMethodsEC` instead of `customer.orders`.
 You'd also have to include a button to the `Add Payment Method` page on the WP Backend.
 See [Harmonizing With Wordpress](harmonizing-with-wordpress.md) for more details on how to get this URL.
 You'll note these samples also don't take into account React server components.
-That is due to the common nature of most Account pages/components will have to be powered by client-side/runtime queries and not static generation/build-time queries.
-Meaning they'll likely be executed after page load.
+That is due to the common nature of most Account pages/components will have to be powered by client-side/runtime queries and not static generation/build-time queries - meaning they'll likely be executed after page load.

 ## Conclusion

 In this guide, we've seen how to use the WooGraphQL API to create a clone of WooCommerce's user account pages.
 We've used the `customer` query to fetch the user's details, the `orders` field on the `customer` type to fetch the user's orders, and the `updateCustomer` mutation to update the user's details and addresses.
 We've also seen how to handle user authentication with the `login` mutation and how to log out the user.
-It should be note that this was all made possible by proper usage our `SessionProvider`.
+It should be noted that this was all made possible by proper usage our `SessionProvider`.

 With the completion of this section and all proceeding sections, you have been given an deep dive into the basic and intermediate usages of WooGraphQL.
 The following sections will be on WooGraphQL Pro functionality.